 Which books will help you build your database skills?
 We look at five awesome SQL books.
 There’s a common saying that “all wise men read books”.
 I would say that all professionals read books – particularly those related to their field.
 There are many books about databases and SQL; most are tied to specific vendors (DB2, Oracle, MS SQL) but there are also plenty that are vendor-neutral.
 In this article, I’m going to review a few books that I would recommend to SQL learners at various levels of proficiency.

 Vertabelo Academy is a great place to learn SQL.
 If you’re a complete beginner, it’s best to have an overview of what SQL is, what a database is, and how they work together.
-In this article, you’ll find a quick explanation of all you need to get started with SQL.
-The Database You might have already heard that SQL is used with databases.
+In this article, you’ll find a complete guide to SQL fundamentals.
+SQL Fundamentals: Database Let’s begin our guide to SQL with basic definitions.
+You might have already heard that SQL is used with databases.
 What exactly is a database?
-In the most general sense, it is an organized collection of various kinds of data.